Divya260406/Property-Pursuit/README.md

 ## 🔐 Environment Variables

 A `.env` file can be used to store sensitive information such as secret keys and database credentials (recommended for deployment).

-## 📸 Screenshots

-Screenshots of the application UI can be added inside a `screenshots/` folder for better presentation.

 ## 📈 Future Enhancements